biosaxs-dev/molass-library/paper.md

 7. ...
 (Kratky Plot)
 8. Original Structure (Electron Density) Estimation

 among which `Molass Library` currently supports only steps 3-7.
-For the first two steps, `SAngler` [@Shimizu:2016] can be used, while `DENSS` [@Grant:2018] is available for the last step.
+For the first two steps, `SAngler` [@Shimizu:2016] can be used, while `DENSS` [@Grant:2018] is available for the last.
 For all those steps, there already exist alternative software tools with various coverage.
 The most comprehensive and popular tool is `ATSAS` [@Manalastas-Cantos:ge5081], which is proprietary (closed-source) and consists of a SAXS-oriented suite of command line interface programs for each responsible step, coupled with GUI programs for them.
 Other tools include `BioXTAS RAW` [@Hopkins:jl5075], which is an open-source GUI application for running such executable modular programs, some of which are open-source and others of which include the ATSAS suite.
 In such a semi-closed state of tools for SEC-SAXS experiments, `Molass Library` is expected to help researchers better understand, improve, and utilize their tools by making larger part of the tools more open and flexible together with the Python ecosystem.

 # Notable package dependence